 And the success was complete, I hit the breakpoint to TUSBAUDIO_LoadFirmwareImageFromBuffer, which does exactly what it says; first argument is the buffer, and to my great surprise… it’s right inside studiousbdevice.dll .
 What the heck.

 Earlier I had been searching inside files with ripgrep, which has a --binary flag that supposedly makes it usable for binary data, on binary files.
-I was wrong.
+I was wrong (it has to do with unicode multibyte encodings etc…).
 Now, knowing where to look, and looking for the ED 15 FF 00 header/prefix, I immediately found the firwmare blobs in that dll.

 I hesitate to call this a tremendous waste of time, but… it could have been over much, much quicker.